tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### QualityAssurance

 - Name: [bdqffdq:QualityAssurance](../../list/bdqffdq/index.md#QualityAssurance)
-- Definition: The operation of filtering a bdqffdq:MultiRecord bdqffdq:DataResource for a specified bdqffdq:Use Case to retain only the data subset where every associated bdqffdq:MultiRecord bdqffdq:Measure that evaluates as COMPLETE/NOT_COMPLETE has a Response.result of COMPLETE, signifying that all contained records are fit for use for the specified bdqffdq:UseCase.
+- Definition: The process of evaluating data for fitness for some use and selecting just those data that are fit for that use.
+This includes, in BDQ, the operation of filtering a bdqffdq:MultiRecord bdqffdq:DataResource for a specified bdqffdq:Use Case to retain only the data subset where every associated bdqffdq:MultiRecord bdqffdq:Measure that evaluates as COMPLETE/NOT_COMPLETE has a Response.result of COMPLETE, signifying that all contained records are fit for use for the specified bdqffdq:UseCase.
 - SubClass Of: [FundamentalConcept](../../list/bdqffdq/index.md#FundamentalConcept)

 ********************